 Very few councils in rural areas run a door-to-door service; in most cases there are collection points scattered around the village where bins are located.
 You will be required to take your refuse to one of the points and deposit them in one of the bins, depending on the type of waste.

 Bulky items and non-household waste will need to be taken to the local recycling centre – the déchèterie.
-Only the larger, more urbanised councils will all have one, so you may find you will need to take the rubbish to a neighbouring council.
+Not all councils have a centre, so you may find you will need to take the rubbish to a neighbouring area.
 Use of these centres is free of charge to households.

 The councils charge for the waste service through a tax called the Taxe d'Enlèvement des Ordures Ménagères (TEOM), which is collected with the annual property rates bill, the taxe foncière.

 However, the TEOM is a discretionary tax and some councils simply decide to fund the service through the general budget.

 The basis for the calculation of the tax is generally the same as that for the taxe foncière, that is to say the rateable value of the property.

 In some cases, councils charge on the basis of the number of persons in the household, in which case the tax is called Redevance d’Enlèvement des Ordures Ménagères (REOM).

 Following a change in the law in 2013, charging on the basis of the household size and/or the amount of waste has become more common.

 There are very few exemptions from this tax.
 Although a household might otherwise be exempt from the taxe foncière this does not also grant an exemption to the rubbish collection tax, which will continue to be payable.